 You can get to Paris from central Brussels in roughly an hour and 20 minutes via the Thalys train network.
 In addition, Eurostar trains leave from Brussels and connect in Lille, France.
 Thalys and Eurostar trains arrive in central Paris at the Gare du Nord station, minimizing stress.
 First-class tickets are usually not much more expensive than economy and include full meal and drink service.

 International carriers including KLM Royal Dutch Airlines and Lufthansa and regional low-cost airlines such as Brussels Airlines offer daily flights from Brussels National to Paris, arriving at Roissy-Charles de Gaulle Airport.

-Flights to Beauvais Airport located in the far outskirts of Paris may to be a cheaper option, but you'll need to plan on at least an extra hour and fifteen minutes to get to central Paris.
+Flights to Beauvais Airport located in the far outskirts of Paris may be a cheaper option, but you'll need to plan on at least an extra hour and fifteen minutes to get to central Paris.

-Brussels to Paris by Car: Why it May Not be Worth It
+Brussels to Paris by Car: Why it May Not Be Worth It

 In smooth traffic conditions, it can take roughly three hours to get from Brussels to Paris by car.